Bartek0074/MeteoApp/README.md

 This is a nice React Weather App, where you can find the current weather and weather forecast of your/others city.
 I was building this app using React.js and the help of [OpenWeather API](https://openweathermap.org/api).

-New version of the app witha upgrades, such as integration with Zustand, TypeScript and Google Places API is available, [link](https://github.com/Bartek0074/MeteoAppNew/) to new version.
+New version of the app with upgrades, such as integration with Zustand, TypeScript and Google Places API is available.
+[Link](https://github.com/Bartek0074/MeteoAppNew/) to new version.

 ## Demo